Guest Post by Gina of GinaMPoirier.com

 *This post contains affiliate links.
 Please see my full disclosure policy for additional information.

-How to Help Your Kids Memorize Scripture
+How to Help Your Kids Memorize Bible Verses

 I think a lot of parents mistakenly believe that asking kids to memorize scripture is too much to ask or expect.
 The truth is, kids can be more adept at memorizing than adults.
 Their brains are literally little sponges, designed to retain a lot of information.
 Don’t hold back; my kids have memorized whole chapters!